aws-cloudformation/aws-cloudformation-resource-providers-organizations/aws-organizations-account/docs/README.md

 #### AlternateContacts

-List of alternate contacts you want to put.
+Alternate contacts you want to put.
 Your organization must enable all features to manage settings on your member accounts.
 You need to enable trusted access for AWS Account Management service.

 _Required_: No

-_Type_: List of <a href="alternatecontact.md">AlternateContact</a>
+_Type_: <a href="alternatecontacts.md">AlternateContacts</a>

 _Update requires_: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)